fraz3alpha/andy_taylorcowen/_posts/2016-01-09-parkrun-around-new-zealand.md

-![My best guess as to where I should start](/assets/img/parkrun-around-new-zealand-western-springs-selfie.jpg)
+![My best guess as to where I should start](/assets/img/parkrun-around-new-zealand-western-springs-selfie.jpg) _My best guess as to where I should start_

-![Oops, looks like I took a shortcut!](/assets/img/parkrun-around-new-zealand-western-springs-map.png)
+![Oops, looks like I took a shortcut!](/assets/img/parkrun-around-new-zealand-western-springs-map.png) _Oops, looks like I took a shortcut!_

 ## NZ parkrun #3 2/12/2015: Millwater

   Millwater, just north of Auckland, was the first of the out-and-back parkruns I would run, and this one runs along a cycle/walkway along the banks of a river estuary.
 The concrete path was unforgiving underfoot, but it was impossible to take a wrong turn.
 I did some preparation before the run to work out where the turnaround point was, conveniently in a small park, so I managed to run the requisite 5k with no issues.

-![The probable start line](/assets/img/parkrun-around-new-zealand-millwater-selfie.jpg)
+![The probable start line](/assets/img/parkrun-around-new-zealand-millwater-selfie.jpg) _The probable start line_

-![Easy to follow, no chance of getting lost](/assets/img/parkrun-around-new-zealand-millwater-map.png)
+![Easy to follow, no chance of getting lost](/assets/img/parkrun-around-new-zealand-millwater-map.png) _Easy to follow, no chance of getting lost_

 ## NZ parkrun #4 2/12/2015: Barry Curtis Park

   I didn't know what to expect of Barry Curtis, from Google maps it appeared to be a desolate field on the South-East extent of Auckland, but once I was there I was pleasantly surprised - The whole parkrun course was permanently signed, indication each km point, along with the start and finish lines, meaning that although I had the whole park to myself I knew exactly where I was going :) Nice one Barry Curtis (whoever you are)!

-![Full marks for ease of freedom-touristing!](/assets/img/parkrun-around-new-zealand-barry-curtis-selfie.jpg)
+![Full marks for ease of freedom-touristing!](/assets/img/parkrun-around-new-zealand-barry-curtis-selfie.jpg) _Full marks for ease of freedom-touristing!_

-![A thoroughly nice run :)](/assets/img/parkrun-around-new-zealand-barry-curtis-map.png)
+![A thoroughly nice run :)](/assets/img/parkrun-around-new-zealand-barry-curtis-map.png) _A thoroughly nice run :)_

 ## NZ parkrun #5 5/12/2015: Hamilton Lake